Congo voters barred over Ebola vote anyway, by the thousands

 Carefully, with a ballpoint pen, one woman filled out her ballot and waved it in the air in triumph.
 She dropped it into the plastic voting container.

-"I'm here because it's my right," said another voter, 24-year-old Jacob Salamu.
+"We do not have Ebola.
+Kabila is worse than Ebola," said another voter, 24-year-old Jacob Salamu.

-He said it was the first time he had ever voted.
+It was the first time he had ever voted.
 "I've been waiting here since 5 a.m. and I've just voted like my countrymen in Kinshasa and elsewhere," he said.

 An organizer of Sunday's protest event, Paulin Mwithe, said the votes would be transmitted to the local bureau of Congo's electoral commission and to the United Nations peacekeeping mission, which has been in the region for years amid threats from rebel groups.